Light academia: Aesthetics

 Light academia utilizes a neutral and earthy color palette consisting of white, beige, and brown.
 Clothing items associated with light academia include pleated skirts, dress shirts, sweater vests, cardigans, turtlenecks, and hair ribbons.
 Light academia clothing has been described as "cottagecore with some more cosmopolitan elements", and as taking inspiration from school uniforms and early to mid-20th-century college wear.

 Media

-Literature that has been classified as light academia includes the novels Brideshead Revisted, Never Let Me Go and Little Women, and the anime series Little Witch Academia.
+Literature that has been classified as light academia includes the novels Brideshead Revisted, Never Let Me Go and Little Women, and manga series Little Witch Academia.
 Films classified as light academia include Call Me by Your Name (2017), Persuasion (2022), and Pride & Prejudice (2005).
 Light academia television series include Netflix's Anne with an E, Derry Girls, Gilmore Girls, and Netflix originals Bridgerton, Heartstopper, and Sex Education.